DanielRSnell/mcp-example/modules/sequential-thinking/context.md

 ## Overview

 Sequential Thinking is a structured approach to problem-solving that breaks down complex reasoning into explicit steps.
 This framework helps you analyze problems through a flexible, dynamic, and reflective thinking process that can adapt and evolve as your understanding deepens.
+The system bridges the gap between ideation and implementation by supporting both the thinking process and its translation into executable action plans.

 ## When to Use Sequential Thinking